dapr/docs/daprdocs/content/en/docs/operations/components/setup-secret-store/envvar-secret-store.md

-# Local secret store using environment variable (for Development)
+---
+title: "Local environment variables (for Development)"
+linkTitle: "Local environment variables"
+type: docs
+---

 This document shows how to enable [environment variable](https://en.wikipedia.org/wiki/Environment_variable) secret store using [Dapr Secrets Component](../../concepts/secrets/README.md) for Development scenarios in Standalone mode.
 This Dapr secret store component locally defined environment variable and does not use authentication.